Matteo Zuppi: Bishop and archbishop

 On 24 May 2022, Pope Francis, having been presented by the with three candidates for the post, chose Zuppi to serve a five-year term as president of the Episcopal Conference of Italy.

 In June 2022 Cardinal Zuppi was accused of hiding what critics called blessing a gay couple after their civil wedding.
 The editor of the Italian conservative Catholic online newspaper said the Archdiocese of Bologna made a number of false claims in a statement attempting to justify the ceremony.
 The "blessing" of Pietro Morotti and Giacomo Spagnolli took place in the presence of six priests at the church of San Lorenzo di Budrio.
-Cardinal Zuppi was not present, and had no part in the ceremony.
+Cardinal Zuppi was not present and had no part in the ceremony.

 In 2023 Pope Francis asked Cardinal Zuppi to carry out a peace mission to try to help end the Russian invasion of Ukraine.
 Zuppi met President Volodymyr Zelenskyy; he did not meet President Vladimir Putin, but he did meet with Patriarch Kirill of Moscow.
 In July 2023, he flew to the United States to meet with President Joe Biden.

 Cardinal Zuppi visited Moscow in October 2024 to promote humanitarian collaboration amid the ongoing conflict.

 Cardinal Zuppi met again with Volodymyr Zelenskyy after the funeral of Pope Francis in April 2025 to discuss facilitating the return of Ukrainian children illegally deported from Russia as well as the release of prisoners.

+In July 2026 he visited Ukraine again.